yosvelquintero/yosvelquintero/README.md

-Experienced Full-Stack Software Engineer with a strong foundation in Mathematics and Computation, proficient in JavaScript, TypeScript, and Node.js.
-Passionate about building scalable, user-friendly applications using modern front-end technologies.
+**Experienced Full-Stack Software Engineer** with a strong foundation in Mathematics and Computation, proficient in JavaScript, TypeScript, and Node.js.
+Passionate about developing scalable, user-friendly applications using modern front-end technologies.
 Seeking a dynamic role in a forward-thinking organization.

 #### Skills

-- Proficient in JavaScript, TypeScript, Node.js, and various frameworks and libraries including Angular (RxJS, NgRx), React (React Native, Redux, Next.js), Vue (Vuex, Pinia, Nuxt.js), and NestJS (TypeORM, Mongoose).
-Experienced with MySQL, PostgreSQL, MongoDB, and SaaP platforms such as Appwrite and Supabase.
+- Proficient in JavaScript, TypeScript, Node.js, and various frameworks and libraries, including Angular (RxJS, NgRx), React (React Native, Redux, Next.js), Vue (Vuex, Pinia, Nuxt.js), and NestJS (TypeORM, Mongoose).
+Experienced with MySQL, PostgreSQL, MongoDB, and SaaP platforms like Appwrite and Supabase.
-- Strong understanding of software design patterns and principles
+- Strong understanding of software design patterns and principles.
-- Experience with building and consuming APIs
+- Skilled in building and consuming APIs.
-- Ability to write clean, efficient, and testable code
+- Committed to writing clean, efficient, and testable code.
-- Experience with agile development methodologies
+- Experienced in agile development methodologies.

 #### Education